 One of the starting points for the camino on Brittany’s west Atlantic coast is the former abbey at Pointe Saint-Mathieu.
 This was built over the remains of a 6th century monastery which was once said to hold the relics of Saint Matthew but accounts differ markedly as to how and when parts were moved to southern Italy.
 Stripped-out after the French Revolution, it is quite difficult to imagine now how significant the abbey and supporting town of some 40 streets once was; even as late as the end of the 16th century.

 The former abbey of Beauport, on Brittany’s the north coast, is the departure point for another important camino route through Brittany.
-Founded in the mid-12th century, the abbey once held significant holdings in Lincolnshire.
+Founded in the mid-12th century, the abbey once held significant holdings in the British county of Lincolnshire.
 It was spared the ravages of war that often befell other sites, such as the abbey at Pointe Saint-Mathieu, but met the same fate during the French Revolution.
 Happily, the abbey buildings were not stripped of their stones and the ruins today remain quite substantial.

 Most of the routes take you through open land on country lanes, canal tow-paths and graded bicycle trails.
 The terrain covered is fairly flat and affords the traveller a variety of landscapes predominantly rural in aspect, passing through villages and small towns and crossing just a few historic cities.
 The Association Bretonne des Amis de Saint-Jacques de Compostelle can provide practical guidebooks for the various routes that traverse Brittany.